Wayneahmad/Wayneahmad/README.md

 - 👋 Hi, I’m @Wayneahmad
-- 👀 I’m interested in AWS and learning the cloud space & Dev ops.
+- 👀 I’m interested in Data Engineering & AWS
-- 🌱 I’m currently learning AWS, Just completed my Solutions Architect Associate Certifications and now learning, Terraform, Git, Linux
+- 🌱 Just completed my Solutions Architect Associate Certifications and now learning, Terraform
 - 💞️ I’m looking to collaborate on anything that can give me hands on experience to further my career in cloud computing/Dev ops.
 - 📫 How to reach me?
 By Email at wayneahmad33@gmail.com